Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: The valuation problem for vulnerable derivatives

-which corresponds to the approach from \citet{BurgardKjaer2011}.
-It is also possible to express $\hat{V}$ as a function of all asset prices in $\mathfrak{M}$ however as noted in Section 7.9.2 of \citet{JeanblancYorChesney2009}, because the bank accounts and the (non-defaultable) components of the zero-coupon bonds are deterministic, we can restrict our attention to a function of time $t$ and underlying price $S$ only -- any dependency, prior to default, on the other deterministic assets is captured through $t$; while the default component of the bonds is already present through the indicator functions in \eqref{eq:def-full-value}.
+\begin{remark} It is possible to express $\widehat{V}$ as a function of all asset prices in $\mathfrak{M}$.
+However, as noted in Section 7.9.2 of \citet{JeanblancYorChesney2009}, we can restrict ourselves to a function of $t$ and $S$ only because the bank accounts and the non-defaultable components of the zero-coupon bonds are deterministic, and any such dependency is captured by the time variable $t$. \end{remark}

-Counterparty 1 wants to hedge claim $\wh{\mathcal{D}}_1$.
-However, in practice, in case of default the derivative is liquidated and the contractual relationship is extinguished: the dealer only needs to hedge up to $\tau$.
-Consequently we introduce the stopped valuation process:

-We state the following Lemma. \begin{lemma} The stopped valuation process $\hat{V}^\tau$ admits the following representation for $t\in[0,T]$:

-where we have defined the jump size processes $\Delta V_t:=V_t-V_{t^-}$ and $\widehat{L}_{t}:=Z_t-V_{t^-}$. \end{lemma} \begin{proof} See Appendix \ref{app:proof-stopped-process}, page \pageref{app:proof-stopped-process}. \end{proof} The process represented in \eqref{eq:stopped-process} exhibits the characteristics we want in a valuation model with credit and wrong-way risks.
-The first integral captures the change in value before any jump, that is those arising from the continuous fluctuations of the stock price $S$.
-At default, our model captures the combined PnL loss arising from (1) the change in the value of $V$ from the stock price jump that is $\Delta V$; and (2) the contract's loss from default that is $\widehat{L}-\Delta V$, such that the net effect is equal to $Z-V_-$.
-We will call process $\widehat{L}$ the \emph{loss-at-default} from the contract, which is justified by the equality $\widehat{L}_\tau=\hat{V}_\tau-\hat{V}_{\tau^-}$.
+\begin{remark} \citet{BieleckiRutkowski2004} define the value from the recovery dividend $\widehat{D}$ assuming that it gets reinvested in the deposit account $B^\ell$ after default.
+In practice, the claim is terminated at $\tau$ and we can neglect the trading strategy afterwards. \end{remark}

+Using the definition of stochastic integrals with respect to jump processes, the gains $\widehat{G}$ admit the representation: